2023 Spanish government formation: Reactions to amnesty and PSOE–Junts alliance

 Starting on 3 November 2023, street protests were organized outside PSOE offices around Spain, with the main focus on the party's headquarters on Calle de Ferraz in Madrid.
 Initially peaceful, the protests came under scrutiny because of the participation of Vox members as well as far-right and neo-Nazi organizations.
 The largest of the protests, on 7 November, was attended by 7,000 people; the ensuing riots saw 29 police officers wounded, as well as an attempt to force entry into the heavily fortified Congress.
 The protests saw frequent chants against Pedro Sánchez, immigration, the Constitution and the monarchy as well as sexist slurs and fascist and francoist symbology.
 Sánchez condemned the harassment of his party's headquarters by "reactionaries", and proclaimed that "no one will be able to intimidate the PSOE", receiving the support of other parties.
 Feijóo blamed Sánchez for creating "social unrest" and called for further protests to be held on 12 November.
 Basque lehendakari Iñigo Urkullu, a member of the PNV, demanded Feijóo to "call off his protests against the amnesty law", as they were "serving as an excuse to generate hatred, resentment and violence".

 In response to PSOE–Junts agreement, Madrid premier Ayuso controversially stated during an interview on Antena 3 that Spain was "entering a dictatorship", and that she was counting on the King, the security forces and the army to "save the situation".
 Associations of judges and prosecutors, bar associations, tax inspectors, labor inspectors, police unions, law firms and the CGPJ issued statements criticizing references both to "lawfare"—the alleged judicialization of politics during the 2017 and subsequent events—and the creation of parliamentary inquiry committees in the signed text of the agreement, describing it as an unprecedented attack on the judiciary's independence.
 The PSOE remarked that these inquiry committees would not investigate lawfare nor supervise judges but, rather, oversee political maneuvers such as Operation Catalonia—the alleged gathering of information about Catalan independence leaders without judicial authorization aimed at creating false evidence—and the use of Pegasus spyware against Catalan and Basque officials.
-On 10 November, the Pro-Civil Guard Association (APROGC) issued a statement expressing their "deep concern" on the amnesty law and stating to be "willing to shed even the last drop of blood in defence of the sovereignty and independence of Spain and its constitutional order"; the Interior ministry subsequently opened an investigation to determine whether those constituted any disciplinary or criminal infraction.
+On 10 November, the Pro-Civil Guard Association (APROGC) issued a statement expressing their "deep concern" on the amnesty law and stating to be "willing to shed even the last drop of blood in defence of the sovereignty and independence of Spain and its constitutional order"; the Interior ministry subsequently opened an investigation to determine whether the APROGC statements constituted any disciplinary or criminal infraction.